adriweb/nRemote/README.md

 --------------------------
-nRemote v1.8.0a (March 21st, 2015)
+nRemote v1.8.1a (October 8th, 2015)
 --------------------------
 Authors : Adriweb, Levak
 Thanks to Jim Bauwens for some calc<->computer protocol ([en/de]code algorithms) http://tiplanet.org

 I   - About
 II  - How to install
 III - How to use
 IV  - Known bugs
 V   - Changelog
 VI  - License

 #I - About :